brotulix/arduino-bottlerocket/README.md

 ### RSSI (beacon mode)
 ### Power draw

-## Note on sensor board
+## Sensor board
-For sensors, a single GY-80 board can be used, as it has the following sensors:
+A single GY-80 board can be used, as it has the following sensors:
 * BMP085 Baro- and thermometer
 * ADXL345 Accelerometer
 * L3G4200D Gyrometer